-Julianne came to Washington, DC from Philadelphia where she created and ran the Greenfield Elementary School artist-in-residency program for Mum Puppettheatre.
-She also served as Managing Director of 1812 Productions – a non-profit theatre company that focuses on comedy.
-Also, she worked with FringeArts for three years in various capacities from venue manager, box office, to performing in Festival productions.
-Previously, she was a Professional Apprentice with the Arden Theatre Company.
-Born and raised in Dillon, Montana, Julianne is a graduate Viterbo University in La Crosse, WI with a Bachelor of Fine Arts-Theatre, Minors, Philosophy and Visual Arts, Magna Cum Laude and The Sandglass Theatre’s Puppet Residency at Marlboro College.
+Julianne moved to Washington, DC in December 2003 from Philadelphia to manage Cultural DC’s Flashpoint project.
+She programmed Flashpoint venues, managed their arts incubator program, recruited participants and managed the facility.
+While at CulturalDC, Julianne started the Mead Theatre Lab Program – an intensive mentorship program for the performing arts.
+This program was shut down with the sale of Flashpoint in 2016.
+In Philadelphia, Julianne created and ran the Greenfield Elementary School artist-in-residency program for Mum Puppet Theatre that is still in existence, served as Managing Director of 1812 Productions – a non-profit theatre company that focuses on comedy, worked with FringeArts for three years in various capacities from venue manager, box office, to performing in Festival productions, and was a Professional Apprentice with the Arden Theatre Company.
+Born and raised in Dillon, Montana, Julianne is a Magna Cum Laude graduate of Viterbo University in La Crosse, Wisconsin with a Bachelor of Fine Arts-Theatre and minors in philosophy and visual arts.
+She also attended The Sandglass Theatre’s Puppet Residency at Marlboro College.

 Lee Cromwell brings a distinctive combination of programming and organizational skills to the Fringe family.